 Nevertheless, compressor operating temperatures must never exceed the stipulated or mutually agreed values in order to protect the compressor’s internals.

-Compressor Control Systems
+Compressor Surge Control Systems

 In today’s world, no piece of machinery can be said to be protected by modern methods without implementing a control system.
-A surge can occur in a matter of seconds or sometimes even milliseconds giving almost no time for operators to intervene.
-Hence a control system becomes a part and parcel of the compressor package.
+A compressor surge can occur in a matter of seconds or sometimes even milliseconds giving almost no time for operators to intervene.
+Hence a control system becomes a part and parcel of the centrifugal compressor package.

-Although the good old Proportional-Integral-Derivative (PID) control was enough to avoid a surge by minimizing the compressor recycle flow, it did not aid much in reducing/optimizing the power requirements.
+Although the good old Proportional-Integral-Derivative (PID) control was enough to avoid a compressor surge by minimizing the compressor recycle flow, it did not aid much in reducing/optimizing the power requirements.
 With a steady rise in oil consumption since the 1970s, the necessity of energy efficiency, safety, and environmental friendliness became a priority and demanded better control systems.
 To respond quickly to any process upsets, high computational speeds in controllers also became a necessity.
 This led to the rise of specialized control equipment known as ‘Black Boxes’ that was the alternate to panel mounted instruments.
 Black boxes though addressed response times, suffered from frequent hardware and software revisions.
 Black box technology was proprietary with their own coding languages and often experienced compatibility issues when interfacing between different manufacturers’ s/models.
 This also meant having to sometimes shut down the machinery causing monetary implications and increased downtime if not made part of plant maintenance.

-The Advent of Programmable Logic Controller (PLC)
+The Advent of Programmable Logic Controller (PLC) for compressor surge control

 With the limitations of using black box technology being recognized, industry honchos realized the necessity of standardizing and generalizing control systems and their respective programming languages.
 These standardization efforts led to documenting the IEC 61131 (International Electrotechnical Commission Standard for Programmable Controllers) in 1993 and subsequently revised in 2003.